What Is a Baptism Certificate?

 1. Settle the Necessary Details

-Before digging into the designs of the certificate, finalize the information of the baptism first.
+Before digging into the designs of basic certificates, finalize the information of the baptism first.
 The content of the certificate is what matters more since it shows the real proof of baptism.
 The required information includes the church, the name of the baptized, the date of the baptism, the godparents, and the presiding person.
 That information is essential in validating the authenticity of the certificate and the authenticity of the baptism itself.
 Without that information, the certification may be considered fake.

 2. Choose a Formal Design